Red Scarf Girl: Summary

-The summer starts off a bit disappointing for Ji-Li because graduation tests are terminated, but she then finds out that she is going to Shi-yi Junior High School because of her teachers' recommendations.
+The summer starts off a bit disappointing for Ji-li because graduation tests are terminated, but she then finds out that she is going to Shi-yi Junior High School because of her teachers' recommendations.
 Unfortunately, her teacher's recommendations to schools become invalidated and everyone in her neighborhood is forced to go to Xin-zha Junior High School because of the region that they had residence in.
 Soon, the campaign started promoting house searches for "Four Olds" items and treasures.
 Song Po-po, their housekeeper, is eventually fired due to the family's fear of being accused of exploiting workers.
 Then, the Red Guards find a knife in the garbage with some of their family's suspicious burnt photos.
 Six Fingers accompanied by several Red Guards start their raid when the Jiangs are asleep.
-Their house is trashed and they lose many of their things that were considered "Four Olds."
+Their house is trashed and they lose many of their things that were considered part of the "Four Olds".

-Ji-Li comes to junior high school after the summer.
-Her father is detained for "establishing counterrevolutionary ties and listening to foreign radio."
+Ji-li comes to junior high school after the summer.
+Her father is detained for "establishing counterrevolutionary ties" and "listening to foreign radio".
 Her mother's salary is also reduced.
 Their family is going through their darkest ages.
 When the Red Guards come to search their house for an incriminating letter and evidence of their luxurious, "bourgeois" lifestyle and exploitation of others, they destroy and take away many of their belongings.
 However, they manage to hold on and not give up.
-All schools are then closed and Ji-Li and her classmates are sent to the countryside to do hard labor on the fields.
+All schools are then closed and Ji-li and her classmates are sent to the countryside to work on the fields.
 She comes back and takes care of her family, choosing not to betray her father when requested to criticize him.
 Eventually, Ji-Li moves to the United States of America.
-Ji-Li started a company to bring the western and Chinese cultures together, the East West Exchange.
+Ji-li started a company to bring the western and Chinese cultures together, the East West Exchange.
+East West Exchange, Inc was founded by Ji-li in 1992.
+Its mission is to promote and facilitate cultural and business exchange between China and the West.
+East West Exchange, Inc. is honored to be the overseas agent of Shanghai TV Station, Shanghai Eastern Radio Station, Shanghai Welfare Institute and China Travel Service.

 Reception

 Publishers Weekly stated that the book's "clarity" is not inhibited by its "passionate tone", and that using non-overt ways to criticize political corruption and authoritarianism was an astute technique.

-Kirkus Reviews stated that the book is "a very painful, very personal- -therefore accessible--history."
+Kirkus Reviews stated that the book is "a very painful, very personal—therefore accessible—history."

 Cindy Kane of Common Sense Media recommended the book for persons ages twelve and older and ranked it four of five stars.